mt1022/cubar/README.md

 ## Acknowledgments

-- **GitHub Copilot** was used to suggest code snippets during development
-- **[GitHub Education](https://education.github.com/)** for providing free access to development tools
 - The R and Bioconductor communities for excellent foundational packages
 - Contributors and users who have provided feedback and improvements
+- **[GitHub Education](https://education.github.com/)** for providing free access to development tools
+- **GitHub Copilot** was used to suggest code snippets during development

 ## Citation
 If you use cubar in your research, please cite:

 > Mengyue Liu, Bu Zi, Hebin Zhang, Hong Zhang, cubar: a versatile package for codon usage bias analysis in R, Genetics, 2025, iyaf191, https://doi.org/10.1093/genetics/iyaf191

-Please also cite the original studies associated with each codon usage metric or third-party software.
+Please also cite the original studies associated with any codon usage metrics or third-party software you use.
 You can find the relevant references in the documentation of the corresponding functions (for example, type `?cubar::get_enc` in the R console and check the "References" section in the help page).

 ---